This post will show you how to recreate Olivia Rodrigo’s style for yourself.

 Olivia’s Style – Monday, Outfit #1

 For the first Olivia Rodrigo outfit, I wanted something super comfy.
-Especially since it was a Monday and I have a harder time waking up and pulling myself together than any other days.
+Especially since it was a Monday and I had a harder time waking up and pulling myself together than any other day.
 I chose this outfit, consisting of lilac pants, a black top, and sneakers.

 For shoes, I added a pair of white Adidas.

-I accessorized with my usual rings, since Olivia is wearing multiple ones in the linked photo above.
-Makeup-wise, I just went with a natural makeup look and a nude lipstick.
+I accessorized with my usual rings since Olivia is wearing multiple ones in the linked photo above.
+Makeup-wise, I just went with a natural makeup look and nude lipstick.

 Olivia’s Style – Tuesday, Outfit #2

-The second day of the week is always easier than the first and I’m aways in a better mood.
+The second day of the week is always easier than the first, and I’m always in a better mood.
 So, for Tuesday, I wanted something cuter and a bit more elevated.

 After a lot of scrolling, I landed on this Olivia Rodrigo look.
 In the picture, Olivia’s wearing an animal print dress, a black jacket, black booties, and a black purse.

 For the look, I wore a short animal print dress.
 I didn’t have a faux-leather jacket like hers, but I do have a black suede coat that is the perfect length.
-Then, I put on my black Doc Martens and accessorized with a structured black purse.
-For my makeup, I just did it like the day before, since Olivia is going for a casual look in the photo.
+Then, I put on my black Doc-Martens and accessorized it with a structured black purse.
+For my makeup, I just did it like the day before since Olivia is going for a casual look in the photo.

 I liked this outfit so much!
 I think it’s an *almost* perfect look for transitional weather, and it would be perfect if it included tights.
-No tights wasn’t such a big deal, since I spent most of the day working inside, but I went to the bank and it was a bit chilly for me without an extra layer.
+No, tights weren’t such a big deal since I spent most of the day working inside, but I went to the bank, and it was a bit chilly for me without an extra layer.